-The Board monitors changes in circumstances that would require a remeasurement or modification of its leases.
-The Board will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability or lease receivable.
+The Board monitors changes in circumstances that would require a remeasurement or modification of its leases and subscriptions.
+The Board will remeasure the lease asset and liability or the subscription asset and liability if certain changes occur that are expected to significantly affect the amount of the lease receivable, lease liability or subscription liability.